nitinskunigal/Inventory-Operations-Enhancement-A-Business-Analysis-Initiative/README.md

 ---

-## 6. Key Business Analysis Artifacts & Traceability
+## 6. Key Business Analysis Artifacts and Traceability

 This repository contains a complete, industry-aligned set of Business Analysis artifacts demonstrating traceability from problem identification through solution validation.